Image

 Mindfulness: Visit Mindful for guides and resources.

-Counselling & therapy: If you are looking for a counsellor or a therapist in the private sector, ask for evidence that they are registered with an appropriate professional body.
+Counselling & therapy: If you are looking for a Counsellor, Psychological Therapist or Psychologist in the private sector, ask for evidence that they are registered with an appropriate professional body.

 Head over to our Your Voice section.
 There you can read tons of articles from people about the experience of stammering and how they cope.
 If you would like to share your story to help others, see Submit Something For The Site.